Skip to main content

 F. The term of membership on the Advisory Council is four (4) years.
 Members may be re-appointed for one additional four-year term.

-G. In no instance shall an Advisory Council member serve for more than eight (8) consecutive years.
-Upon completion of a Council member's second term which consists of (8) consecutive years, said member may continue as an honorary member, taking part in all phases of the Council membership, with the exception of voting.
+G. Upon completion of a Council member's second term, which consists of (8) consecutive years, said member may continue as an honorary member, taking part in all phases of the Council membership, except for voting.
+Honorary members can apply for re-appointment as a full voting member after 1 or more years.

 H. Terms of membership should be staggered in length to ensure not more than a thirty-five (35) percent turnover annually.